grafana/k6/js/tc39/README.md

 In all of those cases `breaking_test_errors-*.json` needs to be updated.
 Run the test with `-update` flag to update: `go test -update`.
 * Important to mention that there should be a balance between just updating the list of the errors and actually fixing errors.
 So it's recommended to check the diff of the `breaking_test_errors-*.json` and case by case decide if the error should be updated or the test should be fixed.

-> [!NOTE]
-> some text editors/IDEs will try to parse files ending in `json` as JSON, which given the size of `breaking_test_errors-*.json` might be a problem when it's not actually a JSON (before the edit).
-So it might be a better idea to name it something different if editing by hand and fix it later.

 ## Reasons for recording breaking_test_errors.json